Westbound Lincoln to close for pipe replacement

-According to the City of Wichita, traffic will be redirected through Oliver, Harry, and Hillside St.
+According to the City of Wichita, traffic will be redirected through Oliver, Harry, and Hillside.

 Electronic signs will be posted along Lincoln to provide advanced warning of the closure and give people time to map out an alternative route.